 The reality is that life was not easy in the United States either.
 Many Eastern European Jewish immigrants found their homes in run-down tenements in neighborhoods alongside other recent immigrants, particularly Italians.
 Their stories are eloquently captured in the literature of the time, including the in work of Anzia Yezierska.
 A free copy of her book Hungry Hearts can be downloaded here from Project Gutenberg.

-However, life in the U.S. was often preferable to the extreme hardships of life under the Czar.
+However, life in the U.S. was often preferable to the extreme hardships of life under the Russian Czar.
 The short film we created to accompany Immigration and Identity: Jewish Immigrants and the Bintel Brief is a useful piece to use with students to provide a historical background for this lesson.